goodrain-apps/nginx-buildpack/readme.md

-# buildpack for nginx on debian:stretch-slim
+# Buildpack for nginx based on debian:stretch-slim

 ## 说明